thomasaarholt/prism-em.github.io/tutorial.md

 ### 1 - Download atomic coordinate files.

 To simulate a realistic nanoparticle sample, we require two sets of atomic coordinates.
-The first is obviously the nanoparticle itself.
+The first is (obviously) the nanoparticle itself.
 We have chosen to simulate a defected nanoparticle, as this is a more realistic sample with more interesting features than the ideal nanoparticles often used in atomic model simulations.
+Such a structure is available for download from a page on the [Miao group website](http://www.physics.ucla.edu/research/imaging/dislocations/index.html).
+I've saved the coordinates as a .csv file [here](data/atoms_deca_cartesian_x_y_z_ID.csv).
+Each row corresponds to an atom, and the four columns are [x y z ID] where (x,y,z) are the 3D position in Angstroms, and ID is the atomic Z number of the atoms.
+In this case I've used 78 for platinum, but this can be changed to any atomic species for this example simulation.

+This nanoparticle has a defected decahedral geometry; a type of multiply-twinned particle composed of 5 tetrahedral crystalline FCC segments (see [Wikipedia/Pentagonal_bipyramid](https://en.wikipedia.org/wiki/Pentagonal_bipyramid) for an stretched image of the shape).
+The 5 boundaries between these 5 segments are FCC crystalline twins.
+In this decahedral particle, 2 of the 5 segments contain defects - stacking faults and dislocations.
+This makes the particle interesting from a imaging standpoint, since the symmetry breaking of the defects leads to complex diffraction signals even when viewing down crystallographic axes.

+The second set of coordinates is often overlooked in image simulations - we need a block of atoms representing a realistic substrate.
+A substrate is an unavoidable part of electron microscopy experiments, since samples stubbornly refuse to float in free space in the path of the electron beam.
+In order to affect the experiment as little as possible, we typically utilize very thin, low atomic number substrates, usually ultra-thin amorphous carbon supports.
+We could just randomly generate coordinates and then delete the atoms that are too close together, but the literature contains better examples.
+Let's use the amorphous carbon blocks given in [this paper](http://dx.doi.org/10.1063/1.4831669) by Ricolleau et al. These authors have (generously) made some of their realistic amorphous carbon structures available for download.
+In case you don't have access I have again saved the coordinates as a .csv file [here](data/atoms_amorCarbon_50nmCube_x_y_z_ID.csv),

+We now have all of the atomic coordinates required to build our simulation "scene."